Skip to Content, Navigation, or Footer.

 Each song on the record is its own anthem for the melancholia of American suburbia.
 The textures of the songs range from stunning ballads to sprawling epics of spacey dissonance.
 Every sound is formulaic to creating the ambiance of fluttery dream pop, only punctuated by the grungy guitar of Yo La Tengo’s co-founder, guitarist and vocalist Ira Kaplan.
 The grunge, however, is featured rather sparsely in comparison to Yo La Tengo’s previous work.

 The album is dense with ambient music as well as the tone of noisier pop.
 As seen on previous records like “I Can Hear the Heart Beating as One” (1997), the band loves to play into the incredulity of screech and loudness with new takes on classic songs.
 With the 1997 album, they covered The Beach Boys classic “Little Honda” with awry distortion up the wazoo — making the song into a whimsical take on summer nostalgia.
 “And Then Nothing Turned Itself Inside-Out” contains a more obscure cover of George McCrae's 1974 disco jam “You Can Have It All.”
-Alongside the radiant voice of Georgia Hubley and the percussive backup vocals of bassist James McNew and Ira Kaplan, Yo La Tengo slows down the song for a less pop feel.
+Alongside the radiant voice of Georgia Hubley and the percussive backup vocals of Kaplan and bassist James McNew, Yo La Tengo slows down the song for a less pop feel.
 Hubley's voice is an integral component to the luster of the record.
 The impassive, free-flowing sound of her words gives so much life and mood to an already thriving series of orchestrations.

 The tone of the record, as an allusion to the somber life of the suburbs, makes Hubley’s voice so prominent and fit so well.
 Most of the songs touch on sentiments of loneliness.
 Tunes such as Tears Are in Your Eyes” and “Madeline” are flawless instances of guitar work and vocals mingling to create a hypnotic experience.
 Kaplan slowly strums each string to create echoey and trippy effects that breathe phantasm into the album.
 Other songs such as “Cherry Chapstick” contain raucous, distorted beats that harbor cynicism and confusion behind Kaplan’s vocals.
 This track encapsulates the style intrinsic to Yo La Tengo as it calls back the more dissonant sounds of albums like “Painful” (1993) or “Electr-O-Pura” (1995).